Here’s the tea:

 What I Liked

-- It made my keratosis pilaris less visible
+- It made my keratosis pilaris slightly less visible

 - Upon application, it dried down incredibly fast (so it didn’t slow me down in the morning)